Shopify/krane/README.md

 1. Install the ejson gem: `gem install ejson`
 2. Generate a new keypair: `ejson keygen` (prints the keypair to stdout)
 3. Create a Kubernetes secret in your target namespace with the new keypair: `kubectl create secret generic ejson-keys --from-literal=YOUR_PUBLIC_KEY=YOUR_PRIVATE_KEY --namespace=TARGET_NAMESPACE`
+>Warning: Do *not* use `apply` to create the `ejson-keys` secret. kubernetes-deploy will fail if `ejson-keys` is prunable.
+This safeguard is to protect against the accidental deletion of your private keys.
 4. (optional but highly recommended) Back up the keypair somewhere secure, such as a password manager, for disaster recovery purposes.
 5. In your template directory (alongside your Kubernetes templates), create `secrets.ejson` with the format shown below.
 The `_type` key should have the value “kubernetes.io/tls” for TLS secrets and “Opaque” for all others.
 The `data` key must be a json object, but its keys and values can be whatever you need.